-Your brief should contain the following elements.
+Your brief should contain the following elements:

-Social Security follows a five-step sequential evaluation to decide whether you qualify for disability benefits.
-A concise, well-supported discussion of each step may make the ALJ feel more comfortable approving your claim.
-Here are the main issues to address at each step.
+The Social Security Administration (SSA) follows a five-step sequential evaluation process to decide whether you qualify for disability benefits.
+You should briefly discuss each step as it relates to your claim.